 For a general overview and more information, click here.

-Instructors (with appropriate timetabled access) may share their current online classrooms and associated lecture recordings with their students in Moodle, via the UNSW Lecture Recording+ activity.
-This is very similar to the previous EchoLink activity method.
+Instructors (with appropriate access) may share their lecture recordings with their students in Moodle, via the UNSW Lecture Recordings+ activity.
+This is very similar to the previous and flexible EchoLink activity method.

-The previous EchoBlock method, which was already limited at the time, is no longer supported.
+The previous EchoBlock method, which was already limited at the time, is not supported.

 To share your lecture recordings, please follow these steps: